 Conclusion

-Selecting the right pair of running shoes can prevent pain, injuries, and enhance performance (Source: Harvard).
-Although these are the best running shoes for men, keep an eye for wear and tear.
-After 300 to 500 miles of running, the cushion is normally worn out and it’s time to get new ones.
+Also, keep an eye out for wear and tear.
+After 300 to 500 miles of running, the cushion will normally be worn out, and it’s time to get new ones.

 Featured photo by Unsplash.